peer-open-source/xara-docs/source/user/manual/model/elements/other/InertiaTruss.rst

    :header: "Argument", "Type", "Description"
    :widths: 10, 10, 40

-   $tag, |integer|,	unique element object tag
+   $tag, |integer|,	unique element tag
    $iNode $jNode, |integer|,  end nodes
    $mr, |float|,     the inertance or inertial mass of an Inertia Truss

-The valid queries to an InertiaTruss element when creating an ElementRecorder object are
+The valid queries to an InertiaTruss when creating an ElementRecorder are

 #. ``"force"`` and
 #. ``"relAccel"``,